ashrithks/react-native-storage-mongo-db/README.md

-// Type 3: Persistent datastore with automatic loading var Datastore = require('react-native-local-mongo-db')
+// Type 3: Persistent datastore with automatic loading var Datastore = require('react-native-storage-mongo-db')
   , db = new Datastore({ filename: 'asyncStorageKey', autoload: true });
 // You can issue commands right away
 ```

 ### Persistence
-Under the hood, react-native-local-mongo-db's persistence uses an append-only format, meaning that all updates and deletes actually result in lines added at the end of the string in AsyncStorage, for performance reasons.
+Under the hood, react-native-storage-mongo-db's persistence uses an append-only format, meaning that all updates and deletes actually result in lines added at the end of the string in AsyncStorage, for performance reasons.
 The database is automatically compacted (i.e. put back in the one-line-per-document format) every time you load each database within your application.

 You can manually call the compaction function with `yourDatabase.persistence.compactDatafile` which takes no argument.
 It queues a compaction of the datafile in the executor, to be executed sequentially after all pending operations.
 The datastore will fire a `compaction.done` event once compaction is finished.